wp-plugins/nextgen-download-gallery/readme.txt

 Add a template to NextGEN Gallery that provides multiple-file downloads for trade/media galleries.
 [NextGEN Gallery](http://wordpress.org/plugins/nextgen-gallery/) is one of the best gallery plugins for WordPress because it is very flexible and has a nice, simple admin.
 This plugin adds a new gallery template that lets you select multiple images from the gallery to be downloaded as a ZIP archive.

-NB: the Photocrati version of NextGEN Gallery can impact the performance of your server.
+NB: the Photocrati version of NextGEN Gallery can impact the performance of your server, and not all of the old plugin's functionality works.
 You might want to consider using [NextCellent Gallery](http://wordpress.org/plugins/nextcellent-gallery-nextgen-legacy/) instead -- it's a fork of the original NextGEN Gallery with continued support and compatibility, without the performance impacts.

 NextGEN Download Gallery is targetted at creating "Trade/Media" areas on websites, allowing journalists to easily download multiple product images.
 It's apparently very popular with photographers too.

 = Translations =

-Many thanks to the generous efforts of these people for human translations:
+Many thanks to the generous efforts of our translators:

 * Dutch (nl) -- [Ivan Beemster](http://www.lijndiensten.com/)